-This post will show you how to automatically launch or open UWP or Windows Store apps on every startup or boot in Windows 10.
-Most of us know how to make Programs run on startup – but not many may know how to make Windows 10 launch Windows Store apps on startup.
+This post will show you how to automatically launch or open UWP or Windows Store apps on every startup or boot in Windows 11/10.
+Most of us know how to make Programs run on startup – but not many may know how to make Windows 11/10 launch Microsoft Store apps on startup.

 Now all you need to do is drag-and-drop the icon of the Windows Store app that you want to start at every startup from the Applications folder to the Startup folder.

 When you do this, Windows 11/10 will create a shortcut or link to the app.